 It is not enough to just dismiss everyone with a generalized, “We’re all biased,” though.
 Assignment 2, Part B of the course is to determine the relative credibility of the writer, publisher and commenters.
 Every historian worth his or her salt has to weigh the credibility of his or her sources.
-Credibility can be affected by a number of factors: the intelligence of the source, the specificity of the information, willingness to answer a direct question, the tendency of the person to use personal attacks in order to invalidate an opposing viewpoint, the overall level of aggression in the style, and how closely someone aligns to your generally held views can all factor in to your assessment of a source’s credibility.
+Credibility can be affected by a number of factors: the intelligence of the source, the specificity of the information, the willingness to answer a direct question, the tendency to use personal attacks in order to invalidate an opposing viewpoint, the overall level of aggression in communication style, and how closely someone aligns with your generally held views can all factor in to your assessment of a source’s credibility.
 Generally, an intelligent source, who tends to see other things in the same way you do and offers specific factual information that can be checked in direct response to a question without resorting to name calling is someone who should score highly on your credibility meter, while an unintelligent person who attacks anyone who disagrees and offers nothing but sweeping generalizations ought to be at the bottom.
-But what about those intelligent people, that you agree with on a number of important subjects, who offer specific links to generalized rants, while insulting the intelligence and/or sanity of anyone who disagrees?
-Or the not-quite-as-intelligent people with whom you don’t agree on anything – abortion, the death penalty, gun control, gay marriage or even campaign finance reform – who offer their specific personal experience while being attacked?
+But what about those intelligent people that you agree with on a number of important subjects who offer specific links to generalized rants, while insulting the intelligence and/or sanity of anyone who disagrees?
+Or the not-quite-as-intelligent people with whom you don’t agree on anything – abortion, the death penalty, gun control, gay marriage, or even campaign finance reform – who offer their specific personal experience while being attacked?
 Credibility issues are a bit tougher to address in those instances, aren’t they?

 Many people metaphorically throw up their hands at this point and give up.
-They feel that there is no way to tease out the truth, so they go back to where they started because they haven’t found any convincing argument to move them away from their starting point.
+They believe there is no way to tease out the truth, so they go back to where they started because they haven’t found any convincing argument to move them away from their starting point.
 But that attitude isn’t going to get you an A in Professor’s class.
 To get to a deeper understanding of credibility, you have to analyze the possible motivations driving the words, and the relative rewards or penalties likely to be accrued for saying them.
 For instance, when Paul Offit says something like, “A baby’s immune system could actually tolerate perfectly well 1,000 vaccines,” while someone else says, “My baby regressed into autism and a number of co-morbid physical illnesses immediately after receiving the MMR vaccine,” you need to be able to assess their relative credibilities.
-It might be tempting to cede the floor to the “expert” in vaccines, who is obviously intelligent and can probably spew specific facts at you fast enough that you can’t keep up, but what about his motives for saying this?
+It might be tempting to cede the floor to the “expert” in vaccines who is obviously intelligent and can probably spew specific facts at you fast enough that you can’t keep up, but what about his motives for saying this?
 Should the fact that he’s made millions off a vaccine he invented factor into your assessment?
 Or how about the fact that he’s made a career out of being the most visible spokesperson for the vaccine industry?
 What are the possible rewards and penalties for this statement?
-Well, the potential rewards are pretty high: vaccine manufacturers made $27 billion dollars in profit on vaccines last year.
+Well, the potential rewards are pretty high: Vaccine manufacturers made $27 billion dollars in profit on vaccines last year.
 They can afford to make life very comfortable for someone who champions their cause.
-While the only penalties I can think of is getting a direct question from Jake Crosby now and then, and being called “Dr. Profit” by a small number of people.
+While the only penalties I can think of are getting a direct question from Jake Crosby now and then and being called “Dr. Profit” by a small number of people.
 These facts should be enough to send up a warning flag in your brain not to take his words at face value without delving deeper.

 Now what about the credibility of parents who claim the MMR caused their children’s autism?
 How does that stack up?
 Well, as noted previously, unless there is something to mitigate it, parents are the primary source on the subject of their own children’s autism progression.
 Now what is a parent’s motivation for making this claim on a public website?
 Is it, as some have claimed, millions in vaccine court money?
 At this point in time, people should understand that very few families will get any vaccine court dollars for injuries that resulted in an autism diagnosis, while most have already shelled out their life savings and many have gone deeply in debt to finance their children’s therapies and treatments.
 For the vast majority of parents, there is absolutely no hope whatsoever of financial gain from making claims about vaccine injury.

 Or is the parents’ motivation that it “feels better” to “have something to blame” for their child’s condition?
 Actually, that notion is easily “debunked” by talking to parents who believe that vaccines caused their children’s autism.
 I should know.
-I have talked to hundreds of parents who have children with autism, and I can safely say that the vast majority of those who think their children’s autism was caused by a genetic anomaly “feel better” than those who think their children’s autism was caused by vaccines.
+I have talked to hundreds of parents of children with autism, and I can safely say that the vast majority of those who think their children’s autism was caused by a genetic anomaly “feel better” than those who think their children’s autism was caused by vaccines.
 Think about it.
-If you believed that there was nothing you could do to prevent your child’s autism, would you blame yourself?
+If you believed there was nothing you could have done to prevent your child’s autism, would you blame yourself?
 Probably not.
 But what if you believed that you allowed someone to inject a substance into your child that caused severe illness?
 The parents who believe that vaccines injured their children are among the most tortured, guilt-ridden people I have ever met – and as the parent of a child who died, I have a lot of experience with tortured, guilt-ridden parents.
 It takes tremendous strength of mind to believe that your child is vaccine-injured and get beyond the guilt.
 Believe me, this is not a belief anyone “chooses” in order to “feel better.”
 So perhaps, the parents’ motivation is just what they claim it is: They honestly believe that vaccines caused their children’s autism, and they don’t want to see another family go through what they went through.